MiniAiLive/FaceMatching-Android/README.md

 > **Note**
 >
-> SDK is fully on-premise, processing all happens on hosting server and no data leaves server..
+> - Our SDK is fully on-premise, processing all happens on hosting server and no data leaves server.

 <br></br>